SalesConnection/Caction-Support/docs/Assist_Check_Out.md

      </p>
      <br>

-### How to Perform Assist Check Out - Done by Admin?
+### How to Perform Assist Check Out? - Done by Admin
 *Note: If you are **staff**, please find your admin to assist you.<br>

   **Desktop Version**<br>